DaveL17/matplotlib/_changelog.md

 #### v0.7.54
 - Fixes float error in the duration value for CSV refreshes.
-- Moves dev prop maintenance routine to deviceStartComm.
+- Moves dev prop maintenance routine to device_start_comm.

 #### v0.7.53
 - Adds tests to alert the user that they're saving charts to the wrong location (when the Indigo version is updated.)